wieden-kennedy/pyrowire/README.rst

             'error_response': 'It seems like an error has occurred...please try again.',
             # key/value pairs for application-specific validators and their responses
             # if a message fails to pass validation.
-            # Define your custom validators here.
-If you wish to change the response message
+            # Define your custom validators here, or change the message
-            # of a default validator, you can do that here.
+            # for an existing validator.
             'validators': {
                 'profanity': 'You kiss your mother with that mouth?
-No profanity, please.', 'length': 'Your message exceeded the maximum allowable character limit \
+No profanity, please.', 'length': 'Your message exceeded the maximum allowable character limit' + \
-                    (or was empty).
+                            '(or was empty).
 Please try again .', 'parseable': 'Please only use alphanumeric and punctuation characters.'
             },
             # properties are any non-pyrowire-specific properties that you will need to